adrixo/365challenge/README.md

 	/medium
 	/hard

-I try to use different languages testing myself where I feel most clumsy although there is a clear C predominance.
+I try to use different languages testing myself where I feel most clumsy, although there is a clear C predominance.